Spatika Lingam: Kadavul Temple, Kauai, Hawaii, USA

 Lord Shiva is enshrined in the main sanctum in the form of Nataraja and a crystal Sivalingam.
 In front of Shiva's sanctum is a 300-kg, 3-foot-tall, naturally formed sphatika Sivalingam, believed to be the largest six-sided, single-pointed crystal ever found..

 This Shiva Lingam is being temporarily installed in Kadavul HinduTemple, where a ruby-red, low-power laser beam illumines it.
 In future this Saptika lingam would be housed in the hand-carved white granite Iraivan Temple.
 There is a black 16 Ton Nandi (bull) carved from a single stone in front of pavilion standing on redwood timber pavilion.
 Six-foot-tall black granite Murti of Lord Ganesha and Lord Kartikeya are installed in two side shrines.
 Moreover, lining the main walls of the temple is a rare collection of Shiva's 108 tandava dance poses in 16-inch-tall bronze icons covered with gold leaf.
 The shrine for the temple's founder, Satguru Sivaya Subramuniyaswami was established to the right of the entry door.
 A small temple tank has a bronze statue of dancing Saint Sambandar.

 Meenakshi Amman Temple, Madurai

 Meenakshi Amman Temple is a historic Hindu temple located in the south side of river Vaigai in the temple city of Madurai, Tamil Nadu, India.
-It is dedicated to Parvati who is known as Meenakshi and her consort, Shiva named here as Sundareswarar(beautiful deity).
+It is dedicated to Parvati who is known as Meenakshi (one with fish-like eyes) and her consort, Shiva named here as Sundareswarar (beautiful deity).
 The temple forms the heart and lifeline of the 2500-year-old city of Madurai.